NetID Login Service - Frequently Asked Questions

 If you see someone else's NetID in the login box, the best thing to do is completely close the browser (all windows) and clear your cookies (see NetID Login Service - Logout Procedure).

 When you use an icon on your desktop (or quick-launch bar), a new browser session is opened.
 This is an intentional security feature.
 If you open a new window via CTRL-N or File->New->Window, and use a bookmark, it will use the same session and multiple logins will not be required.

-Shibboleth is supported on IIS 6.0, IIS 7.0, Red Hat Enterprise Linux 4+.
+Shibboleth supports Apache and IIS web servers.
 For complete details, see Shibboleth's documentation.